ShaneTsui/image2story/bookcorpus/README.md

 This repository includes a crawler collecting data from [smashwords.com](https://www.smashwords.com/books/category/1/downloads/0/free/medium/0), which is the original source of BookCorpus.
 Collected sentences may partially differ but the number of them will be larger or almost the same.

+## How to post-process downloaded files
+1. Use txt_washer_multiprocess to replace / remove all unwanted characters.
+There are actually 2 types of txt file.
+One is directly downloaded with txt format.
+The other is converted from epub format.
+Since the convertor process on the basis of each epub line and always keep a '\n' at the end, each paragraph is broken up into pieces.
+Thus, the 2 types of txt files should be handled in different ways.
+2. Use txt_concat_multiprocess.py to tokenize and concatenate all the txt files into a long txt file.
+3. Use make_dictionary.py to generate dictionary files.

 ## How to use